thefrankharvey/hugo-site/README.md

 ## Summary
-This is my Jamstack site using Hugo, Bootstrap 4, and SCSS.
+This is my Jamstack site using Hugo, Bootstrap 4, JS, and SCSS.
 I attempted to deploy this twice but the styles are not coming through.

 This stack is new to me so I spent a lot of time getting acquainted with the technologies so no more time was spent trying to deploy again.